ElectronicCats/Backpacks_Meow/jacdac/README.md

 ### Step 4: Connect the Meow Meow Host to PC

-Remember **always** only one device Meow Meow at a time must be connected to the computer.
+> Remember **always** only one device Meow Meow at a time must be connected to the computer.

-After everything is plugged in, turn on both the Meow Meow and start playing!!
+After everything is plugged in, turn on the Meow Meow Host and start playing!!

 Enjoy!